-Throughout the EYFS an online platform is used to record observations of children's learning using teacher comments, pupil quotes, photographs and videos.
-Three times a year we email copies of the profile to parents, however parents are entitled to see the profile at any time throughout the year.
-At regular intervals throughout the year teachers assess children against the profile in order to see progress, gaps in learning and plan for next steps.
-Supporting evidence is kept in English books, Maths books and online profiles.
-Assessments against the ELGs are finalised during the summer term, summarising each child's development.
+Throughout the EYFS an online platform is used to record observations of children's learning using teacher comments, pupil quotes and photographs.
+At regular intervals throughout the year, teachers and teaching assistants assess children against the profile in order to see progress, gaps in learning and plan for next steps.
+Supporting evidence is kept in English books, Maths books, Phonics books, Independent Writing folders, Independent Maths folders and online profiles.

 Accurate assessment depends on contributions from a range of perspectives including the child's.
 We will involve children fully in their own assessment by encouraging them to communicate about and review their own learning.

 Assessment builds on the insights of all adults who have significant interactions with the child.
 Adults with different roles will be able to make different contributions.